 For over 50 years & 350,000 patients NSPC has been a trusted global medical leader.

 Contact us today for an appointment or consultation.

 Raymond Baule, M.D., is a board-certified neurosurgeon specializing in

 minimally invasive spinal surgery.
 Dr. Baule has over 25 years of experience in treating a variety of neck and back disorders, as well as brain tumors.

-Xavier P. J. Gaudin, D.O. is a dual-trained neurosurgeon with special expertise in minimally invasive and complex spinal surgery.
+Xavier P. J. Gaudin, D.O. is a board-certified and dual-trained neurosurgeon with special expertise in minimally invasive and complex spinal surgery.
 He treats a full spectrum of brain, spine and peripheral nerve conditions.